-Instructions for Full Labs (Hydrate, Precipitation, Acid/Base Titration, Calorimetry, Redox Titration)
+Instructions for Full Labs (Hydrate, Precipitation, Conductivity, Acid/Base Titration, Calorimetry, Redox Titration)

 Step 1: The first thing to do to prepare for the lab is to read the entire experiment.
 It is essential to become familiar with the experimental design and procedures before starting with the lab work, and this starts with a thorough read-through of the methods.
-The lab manuals will be available as pdfs on CANVAS under "files" as well as attached to the prelab assignment.
+The lab documents can be found on the De Anza chemistry website and will also be available as pdfs on CANVAS under "files".